NeuN: Uses as a Neuronal Biomarker

-NeuN antibodies are widely used to label neurons, despite some shortcomings, and a January 2023 Pubmed search using the keyword "NeuN" produced 4200 hits.
+NeuN antibodies are widely used to label neurons, despite some shortcomings, and a June 2024 Pubmed search using the keyword "NeuN" produced over 5000 hits.
 A few neuronal cell types are not recognized by NeuN antibodies, such as Purkinje cells, stellate and Golgi cells of the cerebellum, olfactory Mitral cells, retinal photoreceptors and spinal cord gamma motor neurons.
-However the vast majority of neurons are strongly NeuN positive, and NeuN immunoreactivity has been widely used to identify neurons in tissue culture and in sections and to measure the neuron/glia ratio in brain regions.
+However the vast majority of neurons are strongly NeuN positive, and NeuN immunoreactivity has been widely used to identify neurons in tissue culture, in sections and to measure the neuron/glia ratio in brain regions.
 NeuN immunoreactivity becomes obvious as neurons mature, typically after they have downregulated expression of Doublecortin, a marker seen in the earliest stages of neuronal development.

 Feminizing Locus on X Homologue

-Fox-3 is one of a family of mammalian homologues of the Fox-1 protein, originally discovered in the nematode worm C. elegans as the protein product of a gene involved in sex determination.
-Fox is, in fact, an acronym of "Feminizing locus on X".
-The mammalian genome contains three genes homologous to C. elegans Fox-1, called Fox-1, Fox-2 and Fox-3.
-The Fox proteins are all about 46kDa in size, and each includes a central, highly conserved ~70 amino acid RRM or RNA recognition motif.
-RRM domains are one of the most common in the human genome and are found in numerous proteins which bind RNA molecules.
-NeuN/Fox-3 and the other Fox proteins function in the regulation of mRNA splicing and bind specific RNA sequences.
-For a review of the Fox family of proteins see this reference.
-An alternate name for Fox-3 is hexaribonucleotide binding protein 3 since Fox-3, like Fox-2 and Fox-1, bind the hexaribonucleotide UGCAUG, this binding being involved in the regulation of mRNA splicing.
+Fox-3 is one of a family of three mammalian homologues of the Fox-1 protein, originally discovered as the protein product of a gene involved in sex determination in the nematode worm C. elegans.
+"Fox" is an acronym of "Feminizing locus on X".
+The mammalian genome contains three genes homologous to C. elegans Fox-1 (a.k.a.
+RBFOX1, A2BP, A2BP1 and HRNBP1), Fox-2, (a.k.a.
+RBFOX2, RBM9, RTA and HRNBP2) and Fox-3 (a.k.a.
+RBFOX3 and HRNBP3).
+The HGNC names for the three proteins are RBFOX1, RBFOX2 and RBFOX3 respectively.
+The Fox proteins are each about 46kDa in size, and each includes a central, highly conserved ~70 amino acid RRM or RNA recognition motif.
+RRM domains are one of the most common in the human genome and are found in numerous proteins which bind RNA.
+The three mammalian Fox proteins function in the regulation of mRNA splicing and bind specific RNA sequences.
+An alternate name the three proteins is hexaribonucleotide binding protein 1, 2 and 3, (HRNBP1, 2 and 3), since all three bind the hexaribonucleotide UGCAUG, this binding being involved in their regulation of mRNA splicing.